owensgl/biol525D/Topic_8-9/plotting_structure.md

 Plotting challenge 1
 --------------------

 -   For K = 2, plot the faststructure results and divide your samples by populations.
 Furthermore, make group 1 red and group 2 blue.
-Title the plot "*Helianthus annuus* is great!"
+Title the plot "*Gasterosteus* is great!"

 Plotting challenge 2
 --------------------